san-zrl/chess_openings/README.md

   analysis code.
 - **lichess_db_standard_rated.csv.gz**: A ready-made CSV file
   containing the metadata of 121,322 Lichess games.
-  `chess_openings.ipynb` will directly read tthis file.
+  `chess_openings.ipynb` will directly read this file.
 - **README.md**: This README file.
 - **images**: A directory containing images used in the blog
 - **pgn2csv.py**: A PGN to CSV converter for preprocessing PGN data.